sprql/sprql.github.io/_posts/2017-02-12-tomlresume.markdown

 image:   ""
 ---

 There are many formats for creating a resume.
-Some formats are easy to parse, some other are easy to read.
+Some formats are easy to parse, and some other are easy to read.

-To combine both properties usually use a machine readable format which is easy to convert to human-readable.
+To combine both properties usually use a machine-readable format which is easy to convert to human-readable.

 [JSON Resume] specification allows you to describe your resume in JSON, which is easy to parse and classify and easily create HTML, or even PDF version.

-However, to write your resume in JSON is not so easy, too much syntactical noise, and it's much easier to use some UI/app for this.
+However, to write your resume in plain JSON is not so easy, as look for the first time - there's too much syntactical noise,  that's why you probably will use some UI/app for this, but then some of the flexibility of plain editing would be lost.

-But there is a more interesting option is to use [TOML] as resume format.
+Don't worry.
+There is a more exciting option here, is to use [TOML] as resume format.

 > TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.

 It is easy to parse, write, and read.

-So if you plan to update your resume is a good time to create your resume in the TOML format.
+So if you plan to update your resume is an excellent time to create your resume in the TOML format.

 And to simplify the work you can use project [tomlresume].